Beta Readers-Are They Really Necessary?

 The changes I make off their suggestions happen just before I'm ready to go to press.
 They are my last line of defense to make sure that I put out the best possible story.

-With that said, there are some things you may want to consider when deciding to use beta readers.
+With that said, there are some things to consider when deciding to use beta readers.

 If you have a critique group, you may ask some of them to be beta readers.
 This will be in a different capacity than what they do in the critique group.